 Most patients can stand and walk with help the day after surgery.
 Walking and light activity are important; however, it is imperative that you follow your doctor’s instructions in order to prevent hip dislocation.
 Your surgeon may discuss a variety of rehabilitation methods and options as needed, such as physical therapy, pain medications, and exercises.

 Risk is considered minimal, but you may experience injuries to the soft tissues, blood loss, or a tingling or burning sensation in your thigh.
 Other complications are possible, such as dislocation, inadvertent leg lengthening, infection, or deep vein thrombosis.

 You should seek out an experienced orthopedic surgeon to perform your anterior hip replacement.
 This surgeon should be skilled at performing the surgery and knowledgeable about choosing patients who are appropriate for the procedure.
 While many patients are candidates for the technique, only an experienced, skilled surgeon knows for sure who will benefit most from an anterior hip replacement procedure.

 Why Choose EmergeOrtho: Blue Ridge Division?

-Our expert anterior hip replacement surgeon at EmergeOrtho: Blue Ridge Division has completed rigorous training and specialized educational programs focused exclusively on hip replacement procedures.
-Having mastered highly advanced techniques and accumulated a wealth of combined experience, our surgeon is compassionate, talented, and highly skilled in developing customized treatment plans to accommodate each patient’s individual needs.
+Our expert anterior hip replacement surgeons at EmergeOrtho: Blue Ridge Division have completed rigorous training and specialized educational programs focused exclusively on hip replacement procedures.
+Having mastered highly advanced techniques and accumulated a wealth of combined experience, our surgeons are compassionate, talented, and highly skilled in developing customized treatment plans to accommodate each patient’s individual needs.

 To consult with a EmergeOrtho: Blue Ridge Division joint replacement surgeon, please request an appointment online or call (828) 258-8800.